singnet/dev-portal/docs/concepts/rfai.md

 ## Closing a Request

-  * Only the fondation can close a request.
+  * Only the foundation can close a request.
   * AGI tokens used for backing will be returned to the backers
   * Request status will change to closed